-The views offered from up top are incredible indeed, and the legends behind it are enough to spark the imagination of any history buff who’s looking for their next adventure.
-But most of all, the respectful peace of this spot is spiritually uplifting even for the non-religious, and travelers who long to see something unique that reflects much of the Camino spirit should definitely make a stop here.
+The views offered from up top are incredible indeed, and the legends behind the Cross are enough to spark the imagination of any history buff.
+But most of all, the respectful peace of this spot is spiritually uplifting even for the non-religious, and travelers who long to see something unique that reflects much of the Camino spirit will make a stop here.

-If you’ll be walking the Camino de Santiago soon, here’s what you can expect from Cruz de Ferro.
+If you’ll be walking the Camino de Santiago soon, here’s what you can expect at the Cruz de Ferro.

 Some historians believe that it was a place used by the Celts even in pre-Christian times and that it was a part of an unknown ritual, while others believe that the ancient Romans used it to mark a border between two territories.

 Speculations abound, but the most popular belief is that the cross was put there by Apostle James himself.
-As the tale goes, St. James was passing through the land on one of his evangelical missions, when he encountered pagan priests who were performing a ritual that involved human sacrifice.
+As the tale goes, St. James was passing through the land on one of his evangelical missions when he encountered pagan priests performing a ritual involving human sacrifice.
 Full of righteous anger, he grabbed a stone from his pocket and threw it at the pagan altar.
 Guided by the Lord, the stone shattered the altar into a thousand tiny pieces, and St. James erected a large cross in its place to mark the power of the Almighty.

-Regardless of what the actual truth is, Cruz de Ferro is beautiful to behold and climbing to the top of the hill will allow you to take in your surroundings from a different perspective.
+Regardless of the actual truth, Cruz de Ferro is beautiful to behold, and climbing to the top of the hill will allow you to take in your surroundings from a different perspective.

-While the climb to the Iron Cross is one of the most difficult parts of the Camino de Santiago, it can easily be managed as long as you’ve got a good pair of hiking shoes on your feet.
+While the climb to the Iron Cross summits the highest point on the Camino France, it can easily be managed if you take it easy and have a good pair of hiking shoes.
 You begin the climb just after Astorga, where you won’t even notice you’re going uphill for several kilometers.
-Even if you’re on a bike and need to be a little more careful, it’s still a very safe road that can be conquered with no issues whatsoever if you take an occasional break.

-The cross itself is located in the León Mountains in the north of Spain, and you’ll come upon a few interesting places before you even reach it.
-Astorga itself is worth a visit because of its Episcopal Palace designed by Antoni Gaudí, and after you continue past Cruz de Ferro you’ll see a little town called Ponferrada.
-In it, you can find the imposing Knights Templar Castle that overlooks the river, and a big old town square full of excellent shops and restaurants.
+The cross is located in the Leon Mountains in the north of Spain, and you’ll come upon a few interesting places before you even reach it.
+Astorga is worth a visit because of its Episcopal Palace, designed by Antoni Gaudí, and after you continue past Cruz de Ferro, you’ll see a town called Ponferrada.
+In it, you can find the imposing Knights Templar Castle that overlooks the river and a big old town square full of excellent shops and restaurants.

-Once you finally reach the cross, we recommend that you take some time to simply take in the scenery because it’s truly magnificent.
-The whole area is very soothing and breathtakingly beautiful, so make sure to snap a mental picture or two before you continue your journey.
+Once you finally reach the cross, I recommend you take some time to take in the scenery because it’s truly magnificent.
+The whole area is soothing and breathtakingly beautiful, so make sure to snap a mental picture before you continue your journey.

-It’s worth noting that the descent can be a tiny bit more difficult than the actual climb in some spots, but it’s generally still safe and easy to cross.
-You’ll be able to see the El Bierzo province and its many wonders, and we recommend that you stop in a few villages and taste the delicious wines of this region before you continue ahead.
+It’s worth noting that the descent after the Iron Cross is much more difficult than the actual climb to the Cross.
+You’ll be able to see the El Bierzo province and its many wonders, and I recommend you stop in a few villages and taste the delicious wines of this region before you continue ahead.
 With the memory of Cruz de Ferro in your mind, what better way to celebrate than with a glass of fine red?